pen-lang/pen/doc/src/references/README.md

 # References

-These are references of language features, command line tools and standard libraries.
+These are references of language features, command line tools and standard packages.